New hope for patients with peritoneal carcinomatosis

 Tufts MC was the first hospital in Massachusetts to perform HIPEC procedures to aggressively treat malignancies of the peritoneum caused by:

-- Cancer of the appendix, including pseudomyxoma peritonei
+- Appendix cancer, including pseudomyxoma peritonei

 - Colorectal cancer